 Illustration from Glasgow city scan

-There are four phases in the City scan program.
+There are four phases in the city scan program.

-Phase 4: Action Plan - The final phase is to clarify important stakeholders for the process and elaborate on necessary phases that are needed in the short - and long term to achieve a successful transition to the circular economy.
+Phase 4: Action Plan - The final phase is to clarify important stakeholders and actors for the process and elaborate on necessary phases that are needed in the short - and long term to achieve a successful transition to the circular economy.

 Each phase takes around 3-4 months.
 The whole processes itself take approximately 12 months.